luxfi/docs/network/style-checker-notes.md

 ### Enforcing a Specific Spelling

-If you would like to enforce a specific product name such as `Lux-CLI` as opposed to `cli` or `Lux-CLI`, you create a new regular expression substitution pattern in either [.github/styles/custom/ProductCapitalization.yml](.github/styles/custom/ProductCapitalization.yml) or [.github/styles/custom/RejectForms.yml`](.github/styles/custom/RejectForms.yml).
+If you would like to enforce a specific product name such as `Lux CLI` as opposed to `cli` or `Lux CLI`, you create a new regular expression substitution pattern in either [.github/styles/custom/ProductCapitalization.yml](.github/styles/custom/ProductCapitalization.yml) or [.github/styles/custom/RejectForms.yml`](.github/styles/custom/RejectForms.yml).